 Are These Shoes Ideal for CrossFit?

-However, most people stick with cross-training shoes, or specialized CrossFit shoes like the Reebok Nano 8 or No Bull Trainers.
-That’s because during a workout, you may encounter everything from sprints, to box jumps, rope climbs and of course, some weightlifting.
-You’ll want a versatile shoe that can stand up the challenge of such a varied workout.
+However, most people stick with cross-training shoes or specialized CrossFit shoes like the Reebok Nano 8 or No Bull Trainers.
+That’s because during a workout, you may encounter everything from sprints to box jumps, rope climbs, and of course, some weightlifting.
+You’ll want a versatile shoe that can stand up to the challenge of such a varied workout.

-In this regard, the Asics Met Conviction certainly stands up the challenge.
-It’s tough, durable and well suited to a wide range of activities.
-You’ll find that it’s stable enough for lifting, light enough for sprints and has enough lateral support for quick, dynamic movements.
+In this regard, the Asics Met Conviction certainly stands up to the challenge.
+It’s tough, durable, and well-suited to a wide range of activities.
+You’ll find that it’s stable enough for lifting, light enough for sprints, and has enough lateral support for quick, dynamic movements.

 What about the Asics Conviction X 2?

-Asics has now come out with the update version of this shoe.
+Asics has now come out with the updated version of this shoe.
 You can find out all the details about the new and improved version here:

 Have your Say about this Asics Conviction Cross Training Shoe Review

-What are your thoughts about the Asics Conviction X training shoe?
+What are your thoughts about this Asics training shoe?
 Are you considering this one, or another brand or trainer?
 Leave a comment below and let us know what you think.
 We’d love to hear from you.